-Dental Bonding: A Cost-Effective Way To Repair Tooth Damage
+Composite Dental Bonding In Boston: Way To Repair Tooth Damage

 Tooth enamel is one of the strongest parts of the human body, but it is surprisingly easy to chip or crack.
 Sports activities, accidents, and decay are not the only ways to chip a tooth.
 Chewing ice cubes, opening soda bottles with your teeth, or underlying health conditions can lead to a cracked tooth.

-The best treatment for chipped or cracked teeth is dental bonding, so read on to learn all about it.
+The best treatment we provide for chipped or cracked teeth is dental bonding in Boston, so read on to learn all about it.

 What Exactly Is Dental Bonding?

-Dental bonding, or tooth bonding, is a cosmetic dental procedure that repairs chipped, cracked, or broken teeth.
-Your dentist in Boston applies a pliable tooth-colored resin composite onto the crack, sets and hardens the resin using UV light, and then shapes and polishes it to match the rest of your teeth.
+Dental bonding, or composite bonding, is a cosmetic dental procedure that repairs chipped, cracked, or broken teeth.
+The process of tooth bonding starts with applying a pliable tooth-colored resin composite onto the crack, sets and hardens the resin using UV light, and then shapes and polishes it to match the rest of your teeth.

 Dental bonding is a simple treatment that doesn't even require anesthesia unless a cavity is involved, so you can fix your smile within minutes.